NREL/H2Integrate/docs/why_make_new_greenheart.md

 ## Why make ODIES?

 ODIES has already proven itself useful as a tool that can analyze and design complex hybrid systems producing electricity, hydrogen, steel, and more.
-However, these developments came in waves across multiple disparate projects, leading to a sometimes disjoint codebase.
+However, these developments came in waves across multiple disparate projects, leading to a sometimes disjointed codebase.
 In an effort to streamline and modularize ODIES to make it more effective and capable for necessary future studies, we are devoting time to redesigning it from the ground up.
 This page discusses some of the high-level decisions and mindsets that we've used throughout this process.